jhss/FB3_competition/README.md

 | Baseline | 0.4557 | 0.443399 | 0.4423 |
 | Baseline + LLRD | 0.4547 | 0.44323 | 0.441697 |

-### 2. **Re-initializing the last two layer**
+### 2. **Re-initializing the last layer**

 As the pre-trained top layer specializes to the pre-trained tasks, using the entire pre-trained layers for a fine-tuning task slows down training and hurts performance.
-Through re-initializing the last two layer, the model can forget information specific to the pre-training task, and increase performance to the fine-tuning task.
+Through re-initializing the last layer, the model can forget information specific to the pre-training task, and increase performance to the fine-tuning task.
+However, it decreases only CV and LB, not private score.

 |  |     CV |   Public |  private |
 | --- | --- | --- | --- |